antronerds/r2-tutorials/original/R2Tutorials.md

     provides a p-value of the fold change, before a probeset is considered changed a minimal pvalue of 0.00025 should be met.
 Here you can set the pvalue to a more \#:strict level.
-    ***Force single reporter for hugo***: It’s possible to analyse all probesets representing a single gene.
+    ***Force single reporter for hugo***: Itï¿½s possible to analyse all probesets representing a single gene.
 As explained in another tutorial by default R2 will select the probeset with the highest average expression level.
-    Select and set the options as depicted in Figure 5 and click ‘next’.
+    Select and set the options as depicted in Figure 5 and click ï¿½nextï¿½.
     [![](_static/images/AnalysingTime_SortedTable.png)**Figure
     6: Up and down regulated genes table sorted on best fold change**](Image:Image:AnalysingTime_SortedTable.png)